florentmorin/tinymce-rails-documentupload/README.md

 ## Internationalization

 I18n is taken care of by `tinymce-rails`.
-This gem includes strings for english and french.
-To add your own language, create the files `<code>.js` and `<code>_dlg.js` in `vendor/assets/javascripts/tinymce/plugins/uploaddocument/langs` in your application, or fork the gem and add your own translations there.
+This gem includes strings for `en` and `fr`.
+To add your own language, create the files `<code>.js` in `app/assets/javascripts/tinymce/plugins/uploaddocument/langs` in your application, or fork the gem and add your own translations there.

-To get your custom language precompiled, you have to add it to the list of files manually.
-If you have a fork, just add it to the list in `lib/tinymce-rails-documentupload/rails.rb`, but if you have the translations in the application, you can add it like this in `config/application.rb`:

-    config.assets.precompile += %w(tinymce/plugins/uploaddocument/langs/fr.js tinymce/plugins/uploaddocument/langs/fr_dlg.js)

-The available strings are listed below:
+The format and available strings are listed below:

-### en.js
+### fr.js

-    tinyMCE.addI18n('en.uploaddocument', {
+    tinyMCE.addI18n('fr', {
-      desc: 'Insert a document from your computer'
+      'Insert a document from your computer': 'Insérer un document depuis votre ordinateur', 'Insert document': "Insérer un document",
-    });

-### en_dlg.js

-    tinyMCE.addI18n('en.uploaddocument_dlg', {
-      title: 'Insert document',
-      header: "Insert document",
-      input:  "Choose a document",
+      'Choose a document': "Choisir un document",
-      uploading: "Uploading…",
-      blank_input: "Must choose a file",
-      bad_response: "Got a bad response from the server",
-      blank_response: "Didn't get a response from the server",
-      insert: "Insert",
-      cancel: "Cancel",
-      alt_text: "Document description"
-    });
+      'You must choose a file': "Vous devez choisir un fichier", 'Got a bad response from the server': "Mauvaise réponse du serveur", "Didn't get a response from the server": "Aucune réponse du serveur", 'Insert': "Insérer",
+      'Cancel': "Annuler",
+      'Document description': "Description du document",
+      'Click to download' : "Cliquer pour télécharger", });

 ## Versioning